breez3young/BEHAVIOR-1K-eval/docs/challenge/updates.md

 On this page, we provide weekly updates regarding the first BEHAVIOR Challenge, including important bug fixes, announcements of new features, and clarifications regarding challenge rules.

+### 10/06/2025

+**Challenge rule clarifications:**

+1. During evaluation, only task-relevant object pose and robot initial pose will change, the instance of the objects, pose of background scene-level objects will remain the same.

+**Bug fixes:**

+1. Fixed gripper joint range bug in `eval_utils.py`.

+2. Reverted assets from USDZ to USD for loading speed improvements.
+Please re-download the assets to take advantage of the speed improvements.

+All fixes have been pushed to the main branch.

+**New features:**

+1. We added a sample submission docker for reference.
+Please take a look at [this docker file](https://github.com/StanfordVL/BEHAVIOR-1K/blob/main/OmniGibson/docker/submission.Dockerfile)

 ### 09/28/2025